HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Security

 While the topic of security is covered more in-depth in the [Security](./security) chapter, the security implications of introducing external dependencies to your site go hand-in-hand with privacy concerns.
 Allowing third parties to execute arbitrary JavaScript effectively provides them with complete control over your page.
 When a script can control the DOM and `window`, it can do everything.
-Even if code has no security concerns it can introduce a single point of failure [which has been recognized as a potential problem for some time now](https://www.stevesouders.com/blog/2010/06/01/frontend-spof/).
+Even if code has no security concerns, it can introduce a single point of failure, [which has been recognized as a potential problem for some time now](https://www.stevesouders.com/blog/2010/06/01/frontend-spof/).

 [Self-hosting third-party content](https://csswizardry.com/2019/05/self-host-your-static-assets/) addresses some of the concerns mentioned here - and others.
 Additionally with browsers increasingly [partitioning HTTP caches](https://chromestatus.com/feature/5730772021411840) the benefits of loading directly from the third-party are increasingly questionable.
 Perhaps this is a better way to consume third-party content for many use cases, even if it makes measuring its impact more difficult.